Manuel-DominguezCBG/VCF-matcher/README.md

 argparse==1.4.0
 ```

-#### To see that the script works with only this libraries
+#### To see that the script works with only these libraries
 ```
 (vcf_matcher) monkiky@Monkikys-MacBook-Pro VCF-matcher % cd app
 (vcf_matcher) monkiky@Monkikys-MacBook-Pro app % ls
 Development.ipynb assets      run.py
 (vcf_matcher) monkiky@Monkikys-MacBook-Pro app % python run.py
 File W2013397_S6.vcf contains one sample only.
 File W2103016_S15.vcf contains one sample only.